gsuemith/march-madness/README.md

 ### Alternatively, run the following in the root folder

-Be sure to replace 'your_key' with the appropriate api keys or open the folder and edit them.
+Be sure to replace 'your_key' with the appropriate api keys or open the file and edit them.

 ```
 echo "/src/keys.js" >> .gitignore